Sobeston/zig.guide/chapter-1.md

 Like enums, structs may also contain functions and declarations.

-Structs have a couple of unique properties to make them easier to work with.
-First, when accessing fields from a pointer to a struct, one level of dereferencing is done automatically.
-Second, when calling a method from an instance of a struct, a pointer to that instance is passed as the first argument to the function.
-Notice how in the example below, the swap() function accesses self.x and self.y using a pointer to `Stuff` without needing to dereference that pointer, and the `thing.swap()` call doesn't explicitly pass a pointer in.
-This call is functionally identitcal to (and could be replaced by) `Stuff.swap(&thing)`, being able to call the method from the instance is just for convenience.
+Similar to enums, methods called from a struct instance will be passed a _pointer to_ that instance.
+In addition, structs an additional unique property: when accessing fields from a pointer to a struct, one level of dereferencing is done automatically.
+Notice how these work together in the example below: the swap() function is automatically passed a pointer to `thing`, and then accesses self.x and self.y using that pointer without needing to dereference it.

 ```zig
 const Stuff = struct {